-Policy 35 - Car Parking
+Policy 32 - Car Parking

-Where appropriate, proposals for new development will be expected to provide a minimum number of parking bays per each new dwelling/sqm of floor space depending on type and location, in consultation with Cumbria County Council as the Highway Authority.
+Where appropriate, proposals for new development will be expected to provide a minimum number of parking spaces per each new dwelling/sqm of floor space depending on type and location, in consultation with Cumbria County Council as the Highway Authority.

-In areas suffering from significant on-street parking problems, greater provision may be sought.
+In areas suffering from significant on-street parking problems, greater provision will be sought where possible, or alternative measures to address the issues will be explored.
 In all areas the need to encourage the use of alternative means of travel, other than the private car, shall be an important consideration when applying parking standards.
-Provision for convenient and secure bicycle parking will also expected to be provided inline with standards.
+Provision for convenient and secure bicycle parking will also be expected to be provided in line with standards.
 A minimum standard for disabled parking spaces within new development shall continue to be required.